MadRajib/Code_snippets-1/coding_problems/recursion/readme.md

 Observation :

 * nth row size will be 2^(n-1)
+* first half of nth row is same as n-1th row.
 * if k <= mid length of the row, than the first half is same as n-1 row.
 * if k > mid then the second half is just the compliment of n-1 row.